pixeloven/pixeloven/packages/pixeloven-cli-addon-generators/README.md

 > Note below are some recommendations based on learn A few notes for development.
 It is recommended to keep polling on for cross platform purposes.
 File watching can be CPU intensive if a system falls back to fs.watchFile versus utilizing file system events with fs.watch.
 This is often common on linux machines.

+## TODO
+1) add cli: pixeloven to lib template
+2) add lint-stage to devDeps to libs
+3) Fix lintstage to work in this repo like in SSR